 Cruelty as a fault ground for divorce

 Cruelty is something that can be proven by showing that your spouse has engaged in willful acts that have caused you pain or suffering.
-The acts by your spouse must have been so bad, painful and/or belligerent to make living together as husband and wife impossible.
-Of course, what is cruel to you may not be cruel to be and vice versa.
-My kids think it's cruel when my wife and I don't have dessert for them after dinner.
+The actions by your spouse must have been so evil, painful, or belligerent to make a living together as husband and wife impossible.
+Of course, what is cruel to you may not be offensive to be, and vice versa.
+My kids think it's not kind when my wife and I don't have dessert for them after dinner.
 In a divorce case, cruelty is determined based on the specific circumstances of your case.
 So much of that determination depends directly on how your judge views cruelty.

 A single act of violence in the home, while reprehensible, may not substantiate cruelty grounds in a Texas divorce.
-The bad acts must have been multiple in nature and over a fairly significant period of time in most cases.
-If you are simply in a period of your marriage where you and your spouse are constantly fighting with one another then this probably would not constitute cruelty, for example.
+The wrong actions must have been multiple and over a reasonably significant period in most cases.
+If you are simply in a period of your marriage where you and your spouse are constantly fighting, this probably will not constitute cruelty, for example.

-No fault divorces take no evidence to prove and require less time than at fault divorces- generally speaking.
-For this reason, the vast majority of cases that our office handles are no fault divorces.
-In a no-fault divorce you do not need to prove that your spouse has done anything specifically wrong that has led to your filing the divorce.
-One could surmise that he or she has upset you in some way or else the divorce would not have been filed.
-However, there is no need to prove anything specific or to submit a certain degree of evidence in order to substantiate a no-fault divorce.
+Generally speaking, no-fault divorces take no evidence to prove and require less time than at-fault divorces.
+For this reason, the vast majority of cases that our office handles are no-fault divorces.
+In a no-fault divorce, you do not need to prove that your spouse has done anything precisely wrong that has led to your filing the divorce.
+One could surmise that they have upset you somehow, or else the divorce would not have been filed.
+However, there is no need to prove anything specific or submit a certain degree of evidence to substantiate a no-fault divorce.

-The first and most common of the no fault grounds for divorce is insupportability.
-If you can no longer tolerate being in the marriage, then you can cite insupportability as the reason why you are filing for divorce.
+The first and most common of the no-fault grounds for divorce is insupportability.
+If you can no longer tolerate being in the marriage, you can cite insupportability as why you are filing for divorce.
 This is not something that the judge is going to ask you for any evidence to prove.
-What is insufferable to you may not be insufferable to me, but the judge won't require you to prove what you can and cannot tolerate.
+What is insufferable to you may not be unbearable to me, but the judge won't require you to prove what you can and cannot tolerate.

 Living apart from one another as a fault ground for divorce

-If you have any questions about your divorce case, please contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
-These consultations are a great opportunity to ask questions about your case and to receive feedback about your specific circumstances.
+If you have any questions about your divorce case, please get in touch with the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
+These consultations are an excellent opportunity to ask questions about your case and receive feedback about your specific circumstances.